Last Updated on January 20, 2022

-With 4 different floor plans all just a little shy of 25 feet, space to sleep 2 people, and interior vinyl walls, there is so much to love about this RV.
+With 4 different floor plans all just a little shy of 25 feet, space to sleep two people at most, and interior vinyl walls, there is so much to love about this RV.
 This model is affordable for Class B and still offers quite a bit of luxury.
-Along with a dinette, kitchen, and bathroom, you get back up camper, electronic stability system, collision avoidance indicator and high beam assist to make driving this RV easy as can be.
+Along with a dinette, kitchen, and bathroom, you get a backup camper, electronic stability system, collision avoidance indicator and high beam assist to make driving this RV easy as can be.

 #3.
 Gulf Stream Conquest Class C Motorhome